tamari92/spawncycler/analysis.md

 ## How the Simulation Works
 This section details how SpawnCycler simulates waves.

-A **SpawnCycle** is simply a list of ZED squads to spawn during a specific wave.
+A **SpawnCycle** is a list of ZED squads to spawn during a specific wave.
 Both CD and SpawnCycler simulate the SpawnCycle in the following way:
 - Determine the **Total Number of ZEDs to spawn**, based on `Difficulty`, `GameLength`, and the current `WaveSizeFakes` settings
 - Spawn ZEDs in order from the SpawnCycle until reaching the end of the cycle
 - Loop back around to the beginning of the SpawnCycle and repeat